nol98/mesos-dns/README.md

 #### Code signing

-This repo using code signing.
+This repo uses code signing.
 There is an armored, encrypted GPG key in the repo in [build/private.key](build/private.key).
 This file includes the Mesos-DNS GPG signing key.
 The passphrase for the key is stored in Circle-CI's environment.
 This makes it fairly difficult to leak both components without detectable maliciousness.

 There are only very few users with access to the private key, and they also have access to a revocation certificate in case the private key leaks.